davidmoten/odata-client/README.md

 * support EntityContainer inheritance (maybe, no sample that I've found uses it so far)
 * support precision, scale (maybe)
 * support NavigationPropertyBindings
-* support multiple keys and honour types (just single key String supported at the moment)
 * more decoupling of model from presentation in generation